cyberiums/cyberdoc/docs/_interface/Private-Network.md

 used for the bootstrap node.

-With the bootnode operational and externally reachable (you can try `telnet <ip> <port>` to ensure it's indeed reachable), you can start more Geth nodes and connect them via the bootstrap node using the `--bootnodes` flag.
+With the bootnode operational and externally reachable (you can try `telnet <ip> <port>` to ensure it's indeed reachable), you can start more Geth Flavours nodes and connect them via the bootstrap node using the `--bootnodes` flag.

 To create a member node running on the same machine as the bootstrap node, choose a